There are four types of PPP interfaces:

 L2TP (Layer 2 Tunneling Protocol)¶

 L2TP, as it is configured here, is used for connecting to an ISP that requires it for authentication as a type of WAN.
-L2TP works identically to PPTP.
+L2TP works nearly identically to PPTP.
 Refer to the previous sections for configuration information.

 Advanced PPP Options¶